chelate/Tomoko.jl/README.md

 pop = initialize_pop(0.0,par) # the first argument specifies the mutant frequency
 ```

-Or we can grow out the population out from just a few individuals
+Or we can grow out the population out from just 10  wt-individuals:

 ```julia
 par = PopRates(χ=.2, ρ=0.1, μ=10^-4)
 pop = initialize_pop(0.0, par; pop_size = 10)
 df = run_sim(pop, par, 1:5:10000)
 ```
-We can also define a population stochastically with a full vector of frequencies of length equal to the number of loci.
+We can also define a population stochastically with a full vector of frequencies of length equal to the number of loci to be sampled binomially.

 ## Varying the evironment, bottleneck events.
 As seen above, `run_sim` has the ability to include environmental variation, consisting of selection sign flips on some number of active sites through the defined `active_sites` vector.
 This gets used by `selection_flip` which returns a new ParRates object.